 - Before you screw the cap back on, blow through the trumpet to check that the air can still flow through it.
 If the trumpet is blocked, double check that the valve can't turn around and that the number on the valve is facing the mouthpiece.
 On some trumpets, the valves can lock in back to front.
 So be careful!

 - To finish off, tighten the valve cap.
-Carefully take your time and making sure the valve cap is on straight.
+Carefully take your time and make sure the valve cap is on straight.
 Repeat on each valve.
 I recommend watching the video clip below.

 This technique will work on about 99% of trumpets.
 On some trumpets, the valve number won't face the mouthpiece receiver when clicked in.
 In this case, just turn the valve until it clicks and then check that the air can still flow through the trumpet.
 If it is blocked, then turn the valve a half turn again.